-For me, calling games for Dial Global Sports is like being a kid at Christmas.
+For me, calling games for Westwood One Sports is like being a kid at Christmas.
 Every game is another gift under the tree – a surprise waiting inside.
 And though the wrapping might be prettier on some, the treasure inside the box covered by ragged old newspapers can sometimes be just as exciting.

 Being part of the National Football League, even with all its flaws, is still pretty extra special.
 Yes, the NFL does have flaws, from Spy Gate to Bounty Gate and the replacement refs and not-so-collective bargaining.
 Tell me what exactly is a defenseless receiver and when is it okay to hit helmet to helmet?
 Somebody had to know a few years ago that concussions were a bad thing.

 I get the sense from talking to coaches around that the league that we have too much of a good thing.
 Sunday afternoon used to be for football.
 Monday Night was once a special stage.
 Now, Sunday Night has replaced Monday Night as the crown jewel of the NFL weekend.
 Thursday football once was the sole residence of the annual Thanksgiving games.
 Then there were two, now there are three Turkey Day games.
 Including one on Turkey Night.

 We are updated during the game with how many fantasy points our favorite players have racked up.
 We can watch the Red Zone, which gives us every scoring play and when no scoring is going on, we can see updated highlights or live look-ins.

 The NFL has its own network 24-7, and we can’t get enough of that.
 Cell phone alerts, tablets and hot spots offer more chances to feed our addiction.
 We are football junkies.

 We project high school players and wonder what type of NFL careers they will have.
 We offer up instant opinions on prospects coming into the draft and ponder what impact they will have on teams A, B or C even before they are selected.